derpierre65/vue-router-middlewares/README.md

 export default {
     name: 'ViewName',
     // auth: false, // ignore the auth middleware
-    auth: 'guest', // only guests can view this middleware };
+    auth: 'guest', // only guests can view this view };
 </script>
 ```